-For 2015, the Compensation Committee used Radford's analysis to help structure a competitive executive compensation program based on an overall philosophy of targeting total compensation for our executives at the 50th to 75th percentile of its peer group, which the Compensation Committee believes is appropriate in light of the need to attract and retain talent from large biologics companies.
+For 2016, the Compensation Committee used Radford's analysis to help structure a competitive executive compensation program.
 While the Compensation Committee does not establish compensation levels solely based on a review of competitive data, it believes such data is a useful tool in its deliberations as our compensation policies and practices must be competitive in the marketplace for us to be able to attract, motivate and retain qualified executive officers.